Oathbreaker (band): Eros/Anteros and Rheia (2013–2016)

-Hiatus (2018–present)
+Hiatus (2018–2024)

 In late 2017, the band said that they would be taking a break from touring and played their last show on 20 December in Brussels.
-The band released the song "Ease Me" for Adult Swim in 2019.
+The band's song "Ease Me" was included on the Metal Swim 2 compilation made by Adult Swim in 2019.
 The band was set to return from hiatus to play the 2020 ArcTanGent Festival in England.
 However, the festival was postponed until 2022 because of the COVID-19 pandemic and the band did not play.

 During the hiatus, guitarist Demolder and drummer Coppers have continued playing with the band Wiegedood, while guitarist Bossu formed the band Predatory Void.
 Tanghe performed vocals on Amenra's 2021 album De Doorn.

+Reunion (2025–present)

+In October 2025, Oathbreaker's reunion was announced for the April 2026 Roadburn Festival in Tilburg, Netherlands, with the band playing Rheia in full for its tenth anniversary.
+The festival wrote, "After eight years of inactivity... when we got word that Oathbreaker were awakening from their collective slumber and had specifically requested to make their return at Roadburn we were honoured – and on board immediately."
+They also announced shows at ArcTanGent and Prepare the Ground festivals.
+In May 2026, the band released a 10th-anniversary remaster of Rheia.

 Musical style

 Oathbreaker's eclectic style has been associated with various genres within the realms of punk rock, heavy metal and avant-garde music including black metal, post-hardcore, hardcore punk, post-metal, post-black metal, screamo, metalcore, crust punk, d-beat, sludge metal, art metal, shoegaze, and post-rock.
 It has been compared to that of Cobalt and Ghost Bath as well as Deathwish Inc. labelmates Deafheaven, Converge, Touché Amoré, Loma Prieta, and Planes Mistaken for Stars.
 Caro Tanghe's vocals have received attention as a prominent aspect of the band's sound; Exclaim noted that her "higher pitched screams rival [Converge's] Jacob Bannon's, while simultaneously being close enough to a black metal shriek, and desperate enough for screamo" while Stereogum praised her singing, stating it is "often melodic, and multi-tracked, and it gives these gigantic songs greater mass and momentum, as well as humanity and maybe even vulnerability."
 Furthermore, Metal Injection described her lyricism as "haunting and poetic, gothic and honest."

+While Tanghe's first language is Dutch, she chooses to write lyrics in English.
+"I never thought about singing in Dutch because it just sounds really weird.
+English is a lot more poetic, but it is harder for me," she said.